 The NOCPH also offers several dual degree options.
 The option is intended for individuals who desire to combine education and training related to a specific major of the MPH with another degree to expand their overall knowledge and expertise.
-The dual degree programs combine the MPH with other master (MBA, MA, MS, MSOH) or doctoral (MD, PhD, EdD, JD) degrees offered by one or more of the two consortial institutions (BGSU and the University of Toledo).
+The dual degree programs combine the MPH with other master (MBA, MA, MS, MSOH) or doctoral (MD, PhD, EdD, JD) degrees offered by either of the two consortial institutions (BGSU and UT).
 The preceding list of dual degrees is only for illustration.
 Any graduate degree offered by the two consortial institutions may be combined with the MPH degree in a dual degree program.